isomeric/isomer-filemanager/docs/filemanager.rst

 FileManager
 ===========

-This module adds a file-manager to HFOS.
+This module adds a file-manager to Isomer.